Rain On Me

 Back in the States, rain always meant the smell of deep dark earth, worm-like in its aroma.
 In Bangkok, besides happening at a different time of the year, the rainy season is much less of a smell and much more of a visual spectacle.

 Amazing flashes of lightning fill the sky.
-Mushroom clouds with wet tentacles fall to the ground and can be observed180900k1.jpg approaching from the distance.
+Mushroom clouds with wet tentacles fall to the ground and can be observed approaching from the distance.
 Areas of sky can be black as night while others remain blue and cheerful.
 Raindrops are large in size and can be blown sideways, thus rendering your umbrella entirely ineffective.
 One night while I was sleeping soundly, thunder struck so loudly I was sure a gun had gone off next to my head.

 Sometimes I see the sun suddenly pop out and I decide to head outside and soak it up.
 I gather my things and by the time I have made it outdoors the sun has vanished.
 I once played this game for an entire afternoon and caught a maximum of 15 minutes of bright light for which I was grateful.
 While it may be pouring at my home, I can ring up a friend across town to learn the sun is shining.

 The torrents of sudden rain make life in Bangkok even more unpredictable.
 Traffic worsens making travel by mule a sometimes more viable alternative.
-Potholes grow and give neck-wrenching bumps, and windshield wipers have no speed high enough to succeed with180900k2.jpg their chore.
+Potholes grow and give neck-wrenching bumps, and windshield wipers have no speed high enough to succeed with their chore.

 Walking the streets becomes more of a challenge.
 In addition to all of the usual obstacles there is now the addition of small lakes, calf-deep water filling the streets, and all the other open umbrellas going by.